DomainTools/DomainCAT/documentation/tutorial.md

 <img src="../images/config.png" alt="Running a notebook cell" width="800"/>

+### config.active_domains_only (default: True)
+If this setting is `True` DomainCAT will only analyze domains that are activly registered.
+Domains that were taken down or expired will be ignored.
+If `False`, all domains returned by Iris REST API will be analyzed.

 ### config.longest_common_substring (default: 6)

 DomainCAT has a new type of pivot called `longest_common_substring`.
 It compares every domain name to every other